 - which salesperson is responsible for which prospect

 Losing Salesforce metadata is devastating.
 Yet, such cases happen all the time when the development team tries to introduce changes into your Salesforce.

 Salesforce sandbox backup

-Sandbox is yet another thing that admins should take into account when planning Salesforce backup.
+Sandbox is yet another component in Salesforce that developers use to experiment with changes before implementing them in the production environment.
+It plays a crucial role within the data pipeline, allowing for testing and development.
+While data loss in the sandbox may not directly impact your sales team, backing up sandbox data is important to prevent potential work and time loss.
 Developers use it to experiment with changes in the pipeline before introducing them to the real product.
 Sandbox has all the above types of data (objects, files, metadata).

 Losing data in the sandbox isn’t critical for your sales team.
 However, your developer team might have to build everything from scratch in case of serious error.
 To avoid excessive work and time loss, you need to back up sandbox data too.